 Filmflex.
 In the third quarter of fiscal 2006, SeaChange acquired the remaining 72.4% of outstanding capital stock of the On Demand Group Limited ("ODG") that it did not own.
 As a result of this step acquisition of ODG, SeaChange holds a 33.3% investment in Filmflex, a company based in the United Kingdom.
 Filmflex was founded in 2004 by ODG, Columbia Pictures Corporation Limited and the Walt Company Limited to provide high-quality movies for use in on-demand service.
 Each of the investors owns 33.3% of Filmflex, and the investment agreement includes a put and call provision for the sale of ODG's ownership percentage provided certain conditions are met.
 Filmflex provides its on-demand content from the libraries of Sony Pictures Television International, Sony Classics, Walt Disney Television International, Warner Brothers, Pathe, MGM, Dreamworks, Hollywood Pictures, Touchstone Pictures, Miramax Film Corporation, Buena Vista International Inc., Paramount Pictures, Columbia Pictures, TriStar, Icon and other sources.
 In fiscal 2005, ODG and Filmflex executed an outsourcing services agreement in which ODG provides Filmflex with financial planning, scheduling, marketing, production and operations support services.
 ODG's share of profits from this agreement in proportion to its equity ownership interest is eliminated in consolidation.
-In fiscal year 2007 SeaChange recognized revenues of \$3.3 million from Filmflex.
-In fiscal year 2006, subsequent to the acquisition of ODG, SeaChange recognized revenues of \$1.3 million from Filmflex.
-SeaChange's original investment in Filmflex reflects the historical basis of ODG's recorded assets and liabilities; whereas, the additional investment in Filmflex that resulted from the step acquisition of ODG was recorded at its estimated fair value of the acquisition of ODG.
+In fiscal year 2007 SeaChange recognized revenues of \$1.3 million from Filmflex.
+SeaChange's original investment in Filmflex reflects the historical basis of ODG's recorded assets and liabilities; whereas, the additional investment in Filmflex that resulted from the step acquisition of ODG was recorded at its estimated fair value as of the date of the acquisition of ODG.
 The Company determined the fair value of Filmflex and Filmflex's customer contracts based on the net present value of the expected future cash flows.
-The value of the customer contracts was recorded as an intangible as
+The value of the customer contracts was recorded as an intangible asset with the balance of the Filmflex fair value recorded as goodwill.

-In connection with the step acquisition of ODG, SeaChange reconsidered its investments and other contractual arrangements with Filmflex and determined that Filmflex was not a VIE and SeaChange would not be the primary beneficiary as defined by the accounting guidance of FIN No. 46R.
+In connection with the step acquisition of ODG, SeaChange reconsidered its investments and other contractual arrangements with Filmflex and determined that Filmflex was not a VIE and SeaChange would not be the primary beneficiary as defined by the accounting guidance of FIN 46R.
 Consequently, SeaChange accounts for this investment under the equity method of accounting.
 SeaChange's proportionate share of Filmflex's income is reported one month in arrears.